ETS-Backed Registries: Sub-Millisecond Data Access in Elixir - Prismatic Platform

 How Prismatic uses ETS tables as high-performance registries for agents, OSINT adapters, blog articles, and platform metrics.
 Patterns for compile-time loading, lazy initialization, and concurrent reads.

 Erlang Term Storage (ETS) is one of the most underappreciated features of the BEAM virtual machine.
 While most Elixir tutorials mention it briefly, few explore its use as a high-performance registry for application data.
-This post describes how Prismatic uses ETS tables to serve 552 agents, 157 OSINT adapters, and blog articles with sub-millisecond access times.
+This post describes how Prismatic uses ETS tables to serve 1,110 agent definitions (~70 runtime), 128 OSINT adapters, and blog articles with sub-millisecond access times.

 The instinct in Elixir is to reach for a GenServer when you need shared state.
 For registries, this creates a bottleneck: